wilsonh0/tp/docs/UserGuide.md

 **Compulsory Parameters (Should neither be blank nor only contain spaces, if not error will be shown):**
 - `NAME` refers to the employee's name.
 Names should only contain alphanumeric characters and spaces.
 - `NRIC` refers to the employee's NRIC and should be unique for each employee.
-NRIC should begin with any of "S"/"T"/"F"/"G"/"M", followed by 7 numerical characters, and end with 1 uppercase alphabetical character (e.g., S7654321A).
+NRIC should begin with any of "S"/"T"/"F"/"G"/"M", followed by 7 numerical characters, and end with 1 alphabetical character (e.g., S7654321A).
 - `PHONE` refers to the employee's phone number and it should be at least 3 digits long.
 - `EMAIL` refers to the employee's email and it should be in the format of "local-part@domain".
-The local-part should only contain alphanumeric characters and these special characters "+_.-".
+The local-part should only contain alphanumeric characters and these special characters `+_.-` and it may not start or end with any special characters.
 The domain name must end with a domain label at least 2 characters long, have each domain label start and end with alphanumeric characters, and have each domain label consist of alphanumeric characters, separated only by hyphens, if any.
 - `ADDRESS` refers to the employee's address.
 Addresses can take any values.
 - `DATE` refers to the employee's date of hire.
 Date of hire must be in the format of YYYY-MM-DD and must be a valid date (between 1900-2099).
 - All parameters are compulsory and an error message will be shown if any of the parameters is not provided.